Biglemon-Ning/29competition/README.md

 ```
 ## Startup
 First and foremost, you need to create a virtual environment in your device.
-If you want to train a model, please use the following command.
+If you want to train a model in ```Windows```, please use the following command.
 ```
-python main.py -s train
+python -X utf8 main.py -s train
 ```
-If you are testing the performance of the existing model, please use the following command.
+If you are testing the performance of the existing model in ```Windows```, please use the following command.
 ```
-python main.py -s test
+python -X utf8 main.py -s test
 ```
 ## Contributor
 - **Yi-min Fu**